espressif/esp-adf-libs/esp_new_jpeg/README.md

     >>> Image.open("file_name.jpg").info.get('progressive', 0)
     ```

-2. Why does the decoded output image appear misaligned?
+2. Why does the output image appear misaligned?

    The issue typically occurs when a few columns of the image on the far left or right side appear on the opposite side.
-If you are using the ESP32-S3, a possible cause is that the output buffer is not 16-byte aligned.
-Please use the `jpeg_calloc_align` function to allocate output buffer.
+If you are using the ESP32-S3, a possible cause is that the output buffer of decoder or the input buffer of encoder is not 16-byte aligned.
+Please use the `jpeg_calloc_align` function to allocate buffer.

 3. How can I use a simpler method to check if the encoder's output is correct?